globalresiliencepartnership/globalresiliencepartnership.github.io/_selected_teams/team8.md

 image:

-focus: India
+focus: South and Southeast Asia

 expertise:
+  - Wetlands
-  - This
+  - Ramsar
-  - That
+  - Mekong river

 organizations:
-  - The other thing
-  - Free cotton candy
+  - International Union for Conversation of Nature
 ---
 The description goes here as the content.